IWinarto/pasc/README.md

 Use this script for moving all audio streams to the output audio device (sink) of your choice.
-Other uses include listing all available sinks, muting the audio device, and adjusting the volume.
+Other uses include listing all available sinks, muting the audio device, adjusting the volume, and printing the volume.

 ### Usage